 As publishers, it is our responsibility to ensure the quality of the traffic we send to our ad partners.
 This not only keeps our accounts in good standing but helps ensure strong bids and good long-term revenue.
 In practice, that can be difficult.
 Publishers don’t have the same visibility on traffic quality that partners like Google do.
 There are steps we can take prevent traffic quality issues though:

 The vast majority of publishers are not out to trick advertisers out of money, and those that are will be unlikely to read this guide.
-However, it can sometimes be difficult to make changes that have a short term cost impact.
-Publishers will often spot (for example) an ad unit that has an unexpectedly high CTR, and be slow to implement a fix that costs them money.
-This inaction can be costly if advertisers start reducing bids, ad serving gets limited or in the worst case accounts get suspended.
+However, it can sometimes be difficult to make changes that carry a short term cost impact.
+Publishers will often spot an ad unit that has an unexpectedly high CTR, for instance, and be slow to implement a fix that costs them money.
+This inaction can be costly if advertisers start reducing bids, ad serving gets limited or in the worst case scenario accounts get suspended.

 Being mindful of providing ad inventory that delivers value for publishers is a good way to promote long term success.
 After all, the highest-earning publishers didn’t get there by tricking their users into accidentally clicking ads.